 The common solution: what most people do to keep text together is move to the beginning of the text and press [Enter] to start a new line.
 This is fine until any of the text changes and causes breaks in the wrong place.
 Now you’re wasting time going back to remove these extra lines when you no longer need the forced break to the text.
-And, this manual approach doesn’t work well if you have paragraph formatting or styles that adds space between paragraphs.
+And this manual approach doesn’t work well if you have paragraph formatting or styles that add space between paragraphs.

 The right solution: keep text together with special characters.
 Specifically, delete the spaces or hyphens and replace normal spaces and hyphens with non-breaking spaces or non-breaking hyphens:

 To view non-breaking space and hyphen characters in a document, click Show/Hide in the Paragraph group (Home tab).
 Word represents non-breaking space characters with a degree symbol (°) and non-breaking hyphen characters with a double‑length hyphen (these are a bit harder to distinguish from regular text).

 Next, let’s go one step further.
-When you don’t want a paragraph or even several lines of text to break between two pages, don’t press multiple [Enter] keys to move text to the next page.
+When you don’t want a paragraph or even several lines of text to break between two pages, don’t press multiple [Enter] keys to move the text to the next page.
 Instead, try the following Word techniques to keep text automatically together: